-- Maintain healthy business operations that identify all areas and job tasks with potential exposures to COVID-19, and includes control measures to eliminate or reduce such exposure
+- Maintain healthy business operations that identify all areas and job tasks with potential exposures to COVID-19, and control measures to eliminate or reduce such exposure

-- Maintain a healthy work environment that includes asking employees to have temperature checks, telling employees to stay home when sick, and taking special care with sanitation, and scheduling shared use areas
+- Maintain a healthy work environment that includes asking employees to have temperature checks, telling employees to stay home when sick, taking special care with sanitation, and scheduling shared use areas

 Preventing Transmission Among Employees